crankmanser/sphec-meter/Project_Manifest.md

 ## Current Task (What We Are Doing)

-* **UI Development - Phase 3: Implement pBIOS Parameter Editing.** With the bootloader and input systems now stable, the current task is to complete the **Live Filter Tuning** screen by implementing the "edit mode" for adjusting filter parameters.
+* **UI Development - Phase 3: Implement Remaining pBIOS Screens.** With the Live Filter Tuning screen complete and stable, the current task is to build out the other diagnostic screens defined in the pBIOS menu, starting with **"Noise Analysis"**.